LizEve/LSU_Herbarium_Imaging_Scripts/Database_Server/test_reorganize.md

 - updating output
 - print # files in occurances, and # files moved, # files no image, # files corrupted, # files no large.

+want
+- numbers that will add up and make sense
+- occurances vs moved files
+    - count original images only not large

 Reset
 `rm -rf data_storage_fake/nfsshare/vascular/`